Aktiun/chartfactor-studio-apps/README.md

 # ChartFactor Studio Applications

-This is the public collection of ChartFactor Studio applications in the form of CFS files, ready to be imported into ChartFactor Studio.
+This is the public collection of ChartFactor Studio applications in the form of CFS (ChartFactor Studio) files, ready to be imported into ChartFactor Studio, or their actual source code.

 ## Instructions to load CFS files in ChartFactor Studio